 Two men carrying a donkey attract a lot of attention which upsets the donkey.
 The donkey breaks free of the ropes and falls into the river.
 The moral of the story is that when you try to please everyone you end up pleasing no one (and you lose your ass).

-The problem with people-pleasing
+The problem with trying to please everyone

 Have you ever felt like this man – like a puppet on a string bowing to everyone else’s demands?
 At first, you’re just being polite and good-natured.
 You want to help and do good in the world.
 Plus it feels nice to be needed and make people happy.